Advertiser Disclosure

 Hot Tip: A final Barclays rule to be aware of is the 6/24 rule.
 While it is a soft rule that they don’t apply in all cases, it has been listed as a reason for denial for enough people to be worth mentioning.

-Similar to the 5/24 rule, the 6/24 rule kicks in if you have more than 6 new accounts on your credit report in the last 24-months.
+Similar to the 5/24 rule, the 6/24 rule kicks in if you have more than 6 new accounts on your credit report in the last 24 months.
 Unlike the 5/24 rule, with Barclays, you can still get approved for new cards even if you have over 6 new accounts in the last 24 months.
-At present, they seem to apply this rule at-will.
+At present, they seem to apply this rule at will.

 Welcome Bonus Eligibility

 With Barclays, you can earn a welcome bonus on the same card multiple times as long as you close the card first and then wait at least 24 months to apply again.
-You should look carefully at the terms and conditions before submitting your application, though, as some cards like the Lufthansa Miles & More® card have verbiage in their terms and conditions that states, “you may not be eligible for this offer if you currently have or previously had an account with us in this program.”
+You should look carefully at the terms and conditions before submitting your application, though, as some cards like the Lufthansa Miles & More® card have verbiage in its terms and conditions that states, “you may not be eligible for this offer if you currently have or previously had an account with us in this program.”

 While that is rather ambiguous and doesn’t flat out say that former cardholders are not eligible, there’s always the chance that you could be approved for the card, meet the minimum spending requirement, and then be denied the welcome bonus if Barclays decides you’re ineligible.